 Boron Trichloride as a Soldering Flux

-Boron trichloride is a non-hygroscopic organic compound that improves the solder spreading power of a soldering flux.
+Boron trichloride is a non-hygroscopic organic compound that improves the solder spreading the power of soldering flux.
 This chemical compound is also non-corrosive.
-In comparison, zinc chloride is non-hygroscopic, but it does leave residue.
-The three major types of boron trichloride soldering fluxes are zinc chloride, boron trifluoride, and sulfate of lead.
+In comparison, zinc chloride is non-hygroscopic, but it does leave a residue.
+The three major boron trichloride soldering fluxes are zinc chloride, boron trifluoride, and sulfate of lead.

 Harmful Effects of Boron Trichloride

 BCl3 is a reagent that can form dangerous hydrogen chloride when exposed to moisture or alcohol.
-The dimethyl sulfide adduct (BCl3SMe2), which is solid is safer to use however water will destroy the BCl3 part while leaving behind dimethyl sulphide in the solution.
+The dimethyl sulfide adduct (BCl3SMe2), which is solid, is safer to use however, water will destroy the BCl3 part while leaving behind dimethyl sulfide in the solution.

-In animal studies, boron tribromide was most toxic, followed by hydrogen chloride and hydrogen bromide.
+In animal studies, boron tribromide was the most toxic, followed by hydrogen chloride and bromide.
 Compared to boron tribromide, these three compounds were equally toxic to rats.
 In a 2005 report, the American Conference of Governmental Industrial Hygienists documented biological exposure to borate compounds.
-These compounds were found to be a significant source of environmental toxicity, particularly in wastewater treatment facilities.
+These compounds were a significant source of environmental toxicity, particularly in wastewater treatment facilities.

 Boron Trichloride is Corrosive

 As a colorless gas, Boron trichloride irritates the eyes and mucous membranes.
 It is highly corrosive to metals and tissue,.
 When exposed to intense heat, boron trichloride containers may explode, causing injuries.